 I’ve recorded my notes from conferring with student writers in many different ways over the years as I’ve taught in different elementary grades.
 My first form was very general, with a space for the date and writing observations.
 Another form recorded the date, a compliment, and the teaching point from the conversation.
 But I didn’t know where to record what I saw writers doing.
-I also didn’t know where to record something the writer said that I wanted to remember to use in a minilesson or at a parent teacher conference.
-My most recent form used in my kindergarten classroom allowed me to record what I saw in a student’s writing, but felt like a checklist.
+I also didn’t know where to record something the writer said that I wanted to remember to use in a minilesson or at a parent-teacher conference.
+The most recent form I used in my kindergarten classroom allowed me to record what I saw in a student’s writing but felt like a checklist.
 Here are the headings from that form:

-I knew I needed a new way to record all these kinds of information in a way that was succinct and useful.
-I turned to my two favorite resources about the teaching of writing—Assessing Writers by Carl Anderson and Talking, Drawing, Writing: Lessons for Our Youngest Writers by Martha Horn and Mary Ellen Giacobbe for ideas on how to revise the form.
+I knew I needed a new way to record all these kinds of information that was succinct and useful.
+I turned to my two favorite resources about the teaching of writing—Assessing Writers by Carl Anderson and Talking, Drawing, Writing: Lessons for Our Youngest Writers by Martha Horn and Mary Ellen Giacobbe—for ideas on how to revise the form.
 Carl Anderson writes, “When I’ve observed teachers who are good at conferring, I’ve noticed that there is a structure to their conversations.”
 My previous writing conference sheets did not have a structure to help guide my one-on-one conversations.
 Here is the new conferring form I’ve developed to use with students this year.

-Emerging writers typically write a lot of pieces and quickly.
+Emerging writers typically write a lot of pieces and write them quickly.
 In the beginning, the pieces are usually short one-page stories, and knowing the topic helps guide the reader in understanding an emerging writer’s thoughts.
 As stamina and writing length increases, clearer topics and titles emerge.
-My first column records the date, topic or title.
-As I was testing out this form last year I found myself wanting to use it for both kid-watching and interactive conferring in a one-on-one conversation.
+My first column records the date, topic, or title.
+As I was testing out this form last year, I found myself wanting to use it for both kid-watching and interactive conferring in a one-on-one conversation.